 David will use his fellowship to develop a solo rendition of Eugene O’Neill’s Strange Interlude, exploring the dynamics of family pathologies through the lens of this seldom-produced American classic renowned for its interior monologues.
 While investigating the play, David will engage in a study of O’Neill's life and career and the period in which the play was written, collaborating with Transport Group Artistic Director Jack Cummings III and Dramaturge Kristina Corcoran Williams.
 He has performed in his own plays and premieres of plays by writers including Terrence McNally, Richard Foreman, Sarah Ruhl, Adam Rapp, Mac Wellman and David Adjmi.
 For his work in New York and regionally he has received a Guggenheim Fellowship, an Alpert Award in the Arts, five Obie Awards (including one for Sustained Achievement), and a Connecticut Critics Circle Award, as well as Outer Critics Circle, Lucille Lortel and Drama Desk nominations.

-An advisory selection panel evaluated the applicants and made their recommendations.
-The panel included: Malcolm Darrell, New Play Production Associate, Center Theatre Group; Nicky Paraiso, Director of Programming, The Club La MaMa; Blake Robison, Artistic Director, Cincinnati Playhouse; Tara Rubin, Casting Director, Tara Rubin Casting; and Charlayne Woodard, Actress/Playwright.
+The Fox Foundation Resident Actor Fellowships Round 8 selection panel included Malcolm Darrell, New Play Production Associate, Center Theatre Group; Nicky Paraiso, Director of Programming, The Club La MaMa; Blake Robison, Artistic Director, Cincinnati Playhouse; Tara Rubin, Casting Director, Tara Rubin Casting; and Charlayne Woodard, Actress/Playwright.
 The panel's recommendations were presented to Robert P. Warren, President of the Fox Foundation, and the Foundation made the final selection.

 Maggie will become a "songcatcher" as she explores storytelling through music and researches what and why we sing.
 She will improve and develop her voice and guitar skills, as well as her knowledge of the American story as told through its songs.
 Lacey will travel the country in pursuit of those traditions that go beyond the spoken word (such as “hollerin”), experiment with how they might intersect with her work as an actor and teller of stories, and use that knowledge to create an alternative kind of cabaret.
 She will combine this endeavor with community outreach by bringing her work to hospice patients and others who are unable to attend theatre.
 Lacey has acted on Broadway in Our Town, Inherit the Wind and Dividing the Estate.
 Off-Broadway and regionally she has worked with Signature Theatre, Roundabout, Manhattan Theatre Club, Theatre for a New Audience, Arena Stage, and Hartford Stage, among others.
 She received her MFA from the Graduate Acting Program at NYU.